awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/Cooldown.md

 In addition to specifying the default cooldown period for your Auto Scaling group, you can create cooldowns that apply to a specific simple scaling policy or manual scaling\.
 A scaling\-specific cooldown period overrides the default cooldown period\.

 One common use for scaling\-specific cooldowns is with a scale\-in policy—a policy that terminates instances based on a specific criteria or metric\.
 Because this policy terminates instances, Amazon EC2 Auto Scaling needs less time to determine whether to terminate additional instances\.
-The default cooldown period of 300 seconds is too long—you can reduce costs by applying a scaling\-specific cooldown period of 180 seconds to the scale\-in policy\.
+The default cooldown period of 300 seconds is too long, in which case a scaling\-specific cooldown period of 180 seconds for your scale\-in policy can reduce costs by allowing the group to scale in faster\.

 You can create a scaling\-specific cooldown period using the AWS Management Console, the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html) command \(AWS CLI\), or the [https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_PutScalingPolicy.html](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_PutScalingPolicy.html) API operation\.